 - the right to object to false attribution of the work; and

 - the right to object to "derogatory treatment" of the work - also referred to as the right to protect the integrity of the work.

-In plain English, freelances have the rights to a credit; to prevent anyone else claiming authorship; and to protect the authenticity of their work.
+In plain English, freelances have the rights to a credit; to prevent anyone falsely putting their name to a work; and to protect the authenticity of their work.
 This last is particularly important now that computer technology makes digital manipulation so easy and so hard to detect.

 But there are (of course) exceptions to the above.

 In particular the moral rights to a credit and to object to derogatory treatment do not apply to any work made for the purpose of reporting current events; or for newspapers, magazines and similar periodicals; or appearing in encyclopaedias, dictionaries or yearbooks.

 The right to a credit is effective only if it is "asserted": the phrase "Moral rights asserted" at the foot of the copy or on invoices seems to be sufficient "assertion".